Optimal minimax rate of learning nonlocal interaction kernels: Introduction

 over a hypothesis space that is adaptively chosen to avoid underfitting and overfitting.

 The above nonparametric regression problem arises in the inference for systems of interacting particles or agents.
 Such systems are prevalent in collective dynamics in various fields, including flocking \cite{CS07,AH10,cattiaux2018_StochasticCucker}, opinion dynamics \cite{MT14}, kinetic granular media \cite{carrillo2003_KineticEquilibration,cattiaux2007_ProbabilisticApproach}, to name just a few.
-Driven by the applications, the past decade sees a burst of efforts on inferring the system from data, including parametric \cite{della2023lan,messenger2022learning,liu2020_ParameterEstimation}, semi-parametric \cite{belomestny2023semiparametric}, and nonparametric \cite{della2022nonparametric,yao2022mean,LZTM19pnas,LMT21_JMLR} approaches.
+Driven by the applications, the past decade has seen a burst of efforts in inferring the system from data, including parametric \cite{della2023lan,messenger2022learning,liu2020_ParameterEstimation}, semi-parametric \cite{belomestny2023semiparametric}, and nonparametric \cite{della2022nonparametric,yao2022mean,LZTM19pnas,LMT21_JMLR} approaches.
 Given often limited prior knowledge about the kernel in applications, a nonparametric approach is desirable.
-In particular, the studies \cite{LZTM19pnas,LMT21_JMLR,LMT22} consider nonparametric inference of radial interaction kernels for first-order stochastic differential equations in the form
+In particular, the studies \cite{LMT21_JMLR,LMT22,LZTM19pnas} consider nonparametric inference of radial interaction kernels for first-order stochastic differential equations in the form

-where $X(t)=(X_1(t),\cdots,X_N(t))$ represents the position of particles, $R_{\phi}$ is same as in \eqref{eq:opt_model_R} and $B(t)$ is a standard Brownian motion in $\R^{Nd}$ with $\sigma\geq 0$ representing the scale of the random noise.
-The least squares estimator is demonstrated to exhibit a convergence rate of $\big(\frac{M}{\log M}\big)^{-\frac{2\beta}{2\beta+1}}$, where $M$ is the number of independent trajectories and $\beta\geq 1$ represents the H\"older exponent of the true kernel.
+where $X(t)=(X_1(t),\cdots,X_N(t))$ represents the position of particles, $R_{\phi}$ is same as in \eqref{eq:opt_model_R} and $B(t)$ is a standard Brownian motion in $\R^{Nd}$ with $\sigma\geq 0$ representing the strength of the random noise.
+The least squares estimator is demonstrated to exhibit a convergence rate of $\big(\frac{M}{\log M}\big)^{-\frac{2\beta}{2\beta+1}}$ for suitable large $\beta$, where $M$ is the number of independent trajectories and $\beta$ represents the regularity index of the true kernel.
 However, the optimal minimax rate, namely the best convergence rate in the worst case, remains open.

-This study aims to answer the optimal minimax rate question.
-We consider the simplified but generic statistical model \eqref{eq:model}, which rules out the numerical error from the discretization of the differential equations and the dependence between the components in trajectory data.
+This study aims to answer the question of the optimal minimax rate.
+We consider the simplified but generic statistical model \eqref{eq:model}, which excludes numerical errors arising from the discretization of differential equations and eliminates dependence among components in the trajectory data.